-It all started a few weeks ago when we ran our Great No-Face-Wash Experiment story.
+It all started a while back when we ran our Great No-Face-Wash Experiment story.
 Commenter Cat Coule mentioned that all she did to her face was honey washing.
 Having never heard of this particular DIY method, I was intrigued, so I decided to do a little digging.

 My first thought was Well, that sounds batshit crazy — we should totally try it!
 I had absolutely zero intentions of being the one who actually embarked on the experiment.
 I'm usually adventurous — I'll do pretty much anything to my hair, and I'm always game to try the latest makeup and nail-polish colors — but as someone who has struggled with problem skin for her entire life, I simply don't eff around with my skin-care routine.
 After 20-or-so-odd years of experimentation, I've found something that works for me, so voluntarily dropping that in favor of slathering a thick, syrupy concoction on my face sounded like my idea of skin-care hell.